-If I show up at a barbecue and don't trust the chef, I steer clear of any chicken I see—more often than not it's going to be mediocre.
-But grilled chicken doesn't have to be stringy and flavorless—use the right technique and it'll be perfectly juicy and still have shatteringly crispy skin.
-And, of course, it will taste great.
-To show you how it's done, we've rounded up 22 of our favorite grilled chicken recipes, from a simple spatchcocked bird and Thai-style satay to homemade chicken sausages with roasted garlic and feta.
+Grilled chicken doesn't have to be stringy and flavorless—use the right technique and it'll be perfectly juicy and still have shatteringly crispy skin.
+And, of course, it'll taste great too.
+To show you how it's done, we've rounded up 23 of our favorite grilled chicken recipes, from a simple spatchcocked bird and Thai-style satay to homemade chicken sausages with roasted garlic and feta.
 Need more chicken grilling inspiration?
 Check out the rest of our favorite grilled chicken recipes for whole birds, wings, skewers and more.

 Spatchcocking works just as well for grilling as it does for roasting—I never cook a whole bird any other way.
 To cook the chicken right use a two-step process, starting with the chicken skin-side up on the cooler side of the grill before finishing it over the coals to crisp up the skin.

 Bigger birds aren't well-suited to conventional grilling because it's hard to cook them through evenly.
 Barbecue is the way to go for large roasting chickens—the low-and-slow technique cooks them gently and imbues them with tons of smoke.
 For extra flavor we like to brush the chicken with barbecue sauce toward the end of cooking.

 Without question, the best grilled chicken I've ever had was on a little island in the Gulf of Thailand.
 In a country full of wonderful grilled meat, the chicken stands out.
 The secret is marinating the meat with fish sauce and sugar, which helps create an intense, caramelized crust on the grill.